Fighting Extinction Challenge

 Informed by their learning, students will be challenged to reflect on their ideas and actions to help save endangered wildlife and spread stories of hope.

 - Sustainability and effective ways to care for our environment

 - How to gather information about real world conservation issues

-- Engage with community conservation projects which can be continued back at school
+- How community conservation projects can be continued back at school

-- They have the ability to make a difference in their world
+- That they can make a difference in their world

 Living things have structural features and adaptations that help them to survive in their environment (VCSSU074)

 - Students will encounter Australian animals to discover how particular adaptations aid their survival in Australian environments